 Next consider Declan, an ordinary agent who has never thought about metaethics.
-He has no beliefs about whether there are ethical facts, and if he thought about it, he would simply suspend judgment on the matter.
-Enoch's account predicts that Declan - like us - has indispensability-grounded justification for believing that there are ethical facts.
+He has no beliefs about whether there are ethical facts, and if he thought about it, he would simply suspend judgment on the matter.23 On Enoch's account, were Declan to consider whether there are ethical facts, he would have some justification for believing that there are, on the basis of their indispensability for his deliberative life.
 Now imagine that an evil demon temporarily eliminates Declan's capacity to deliberate (without his noticing), and does nothing else.
-On a straightforward reading of Enoch, Declan thereby has less justification for believing that there are ethical facts.
-But it is very odd to think that such a demon can alter Declan's epistemic situation simply by switching on and off this capacity.
+On a straightforward reading of Enoch, Declan thereby becomes less justified in believing in ethical facts.
+But it is very odd to think that such a demon can alter Declan's epistemic situation simply by switching on and off his non-epistemic capacities.
 By contrast, there is nothing odd about a demon altering what Declan is justified in believing by altering his access to uncontroversial sources of basic epistemic justification.
-For example, if the demon eliminates Declan's ability to remember that P, this can undercut Declan's justification for believing that P.
+For example, if the demon eliminates Declan's ability to remember that P, this can seriously impinge upon Declan's justification for believing that P.